jeremy-daily/SSS2/README.md

   83. PWM3 Frequency, Port 27 (J18-10)
   84. PWM4 Frequency, Port 17 (J18-1)

 Some setting take binary values of 0 or 1.
 For example, if the SSS2 recieves a serial command that says `50,1` it will interpret that to set seting number 50 to true, which means to close the ignition key switch relay.
 Similarly, the command `45,0` will turn off the 12V output on J18-10.
+There is a `fastSetSetting` function that gets called whenever the communication manager receives a digit.
+This processes the command without the `debugDisplay` flag, so the serial output says `SET X,Y` where X is the setting number and Y is the current or new setting value.

   - Binary Settings
   - Terminal Settings